adarshsingh0112/VITyarthi-Project/README.md

 Steps to Install & Run the Project

-Install Python:
+1. Install Python:
 Ensure you have Python 3.x installed on your machine.
 If not, you can download it from Python's official website.

 2. Clone or Download the Project:
 Clone the repository using Git or download the source code as a .zip file.

+3. Import the database library.db from github https://github.com/adarshsingh0112/VITyarthi-Project/blob/main/library.db

-3. Set Up the SQLite Database:
+4. Set Up the SQLite Database:
 Create a SQLite database file named library.db if it doesn't already exist.
 Below are the steps for creating the required tables.

-4. Run the Program:
+5. Run the Program:
 Run the main Python script to start the library management system

 python library_system.py

 Instructions for Testing